McCartney01/SAM/README.md

 **6. Training**

 Feel free to contact us via email (twu22@zju.edu.cn) for training code and training dataset.
-It is highly recommended that you include your personal information, such as your name and contact details, when contacting us via email.
+It would be greatly appreciated if you could include your personal information, such as your name, affiliation and contact details, when requesting the code via email.

 ## Acknowledgment